Gangireddula nomads of Andhra rue govt apathy | www.lokmattimes.com

 They are nomads from Gangireddula community and earning their livelihood by 'ox shows' for decades in Andhra Pradesh.

-People immediately go to them on hearing 'sannai', givving them money and clacking selfies with them.
+People immediately go to them on hearing 'sannai', giving them money and clicking selfies with them.
 However, the performers do not even have enough money to get proper food.

 They have been in the same situation since Independence.

-It has been alleged that the present of previous governments paid any heed to lifting their living standard.
+It has been alleged that the present or previous governments did not pay any heed to lift their living standard.

 Though they are nomads, 26 Gangireddula families got voting right in the past.
 An old man once saw them in Acharya Parlapalli village of Ojili mandal and gave them some space in the village where they got right to franchise for Srikalahasti Assembly constituency.